Europe Fixed Wireless Access (FWA) Market Size and Share

 Europe Fixed Wireless Access (FWA) Market Analysis by Mordor Intelligence

-The Europe Fixed Wireless Access Market size is estimated at USD 14.43 billion in 2025, and is expected to reach USD 25.91 billion by 2030, at a CAGR of 12.42% during the forecast period (2025-2030).
+The Europe Fixed Wireless Access market is expected to grow from USD 14.43 billion in 2025 to USD 16.21 billion in 2026 and is forecast to reach USD 28.96 billion by 2031 at 12.29% CAGR over 2026-2031.
 The outlook aligns with the European Union’s Gigabit Society mandate, which aims for universal gigabit-class connectivity by 2030 [1]European Commission, “Gigabit Society Policy Framework,” digital-strategy.ec.europa.eu.
 Operators view the technology as a pragmatic way to cover rural gaps more quickly and at a lower cost than fiber, while 5G standalone upgrades unlock network-slicing revenue streams that strengthen business cases.
 Germany leads current adoption because Deutsche Telekom accelerated 5G FWA buildouts across underserved municipalities.
 France is expanding the fastest as Orange deploys FWA in historic city centers, where fiber trenching often fails to clear municipal approvals.
 Hardware still dominates spending, but managed services tied to fixed-mobile convergence bundles are the fastest-growing revenue stream.

 Key Report Takeaways